tykiww/tykiww.github.io/_posts/2017-10-05-fitting-an-arima111.md

 The output ar1, ma1, and constant are the names for phi, epsilon, and mu.
 This information tells us the parameter estimate mu, and the standard errors.

 The more interesting and applicable portion is done using the function `sarima.for()`.
 This is prediction element.
 You can see in Yos46.future how **_easy_** it is to fit the arima model.
 The first element denoting the log visitors, n.ahead being the number of years to forecast, and 1,1,1 coming from the arima function.
 Immediately, a graphic appears with the prediction values and 95 percent confidence estimates.
-Of course, these are logged values so we need to make sure to finish by creating an unlogged graph that meets publication quality!
+Of course, these are logged values, so we need to make sure to finish by creating an unlogged graph that meets publication quality!

 ``` r
 library("astsa")